crtulloss/esp-old/accelerators/catapult_hls/workspace/README.md

 # Usage of MatchLib Arbitrated Scratchpads

+The designs `ArbitratedScratchpadWrapper` and `ArbitratedScratchpadDPWrapper` use the [MatchLib memory components](https://nvlabs.github.io/matchlib/group___arbitrated_scratchpad.html) `ArbitratedScratchpad` and `ArbitratedScratchpadDP` respectively.

-These designs are paradigmactic of the load-compute-store structure of an ESP accelerator but simpler.
-In both the cases (`ArbitratedScratchpadWrapper` and `ArbitratedScratchpadDPWrapper`), the design top module has two processes that behave like in the following pseudo-code:
+The designs are paradigmactic of the load-compute-store structure of an ESP accelerator but simpler.

+In both the cases (`ArbitratedScratchpadWrapper` and `ArbitratedScratchpadDPWrapper`), the design top module has two processes that behave like in the following pseudo-code and image:

 ```
 process_1: